mongodb/docs/source/reference/mongos.rst

 .. option:: --nounixsocket

-   Disables listening on the UNIX socket, which is enabled unless this option is specified.
+   Disables listening on the UNIX socket.
+Without this option :program:`mongos` creates a UNIX socket.

 .. option:: --unixSocketPrefix <path>

    Specifies a path for the UNIX socket.
-Unless specified the socket is created in the ``/tmp`` path.
+Unless specified, :program:`mongos` creates a socket in the ``/tmp`` path.

 .. option:: --fork